 Our consolidated financial statements have been prepared by us in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP).
 We consolidate our wholly-owned subsidiaries and eliminate intercompany sales and transactions.
 We have no cost or equity investments in companies that are not wholly-owned.
+Certain reclassifications were made to prior period balances for current period presentation.
 In our opinion, these audited financial statements contain all adjustments necessary to fairly present our financial position, results of operations and cash flows for the periods presented.